ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 ![Prometheus Architecture](images/prometheus-scraping-schema.png){.thumbnail}

-The purpose of this project is to simplify and automate the configuration of a Prometheus based monitoring stack for Kubernetes clusters.
-The Prometheus operator also deploys a Grafana and their dashboards, to visualize our metrics in a user-friendly way.
+The purpose of this project is to simplify and automate the configuration of a Prometheus-based monitoring stack for Kubernetes clusters.
+The Prometheus operator also deploys Grafana and its dashboards, to visualize our metrics in a user-friendly way.

-If you are interested about the operator, feel free to read the [Prometheus operator official documentation](https://github.com/prometheus-operator/prometheus-operator){.external}.
+If you are interested into the operator, feel free to read the [Prometheus operator official documentation](https://github.com/prometheus-operator/prometheus-operator){.external}.

 ### Installing the Prometheus operator

-For this tutorial we are using the [Prometheus Operator Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack){.external} found on [Prometheus Community repository](https://github.com/prometheus-community){.external}.
+For this tutorial we are using the [Prometheus Operator Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack){.external} found on the [Prometheus Community repository](https://github.com/prometheus-community){.external}.

 Add the Prometheus Helm repository: